pagopa-archive/io-handbook/learning.md

 #### Instructions
 ###### before
 * Take the initiative: propose yourself to run a workshop.
 Alternatively, ask a colleague of yours to do that if you think she/he knows something worth sharing.
 * Once scheduled, create a public calendar event and share it.
+Post the link to the event on `#team_tech` channel
 * Define in advance an agenda with what you are going to share.
 You can use [Fellow](https://pagopa.fellow.app) for that.
 * Come prepared: take the right time to prepare slide/code/sandboxes in advance.
 Consider assign yourself a story on the issue tracker _(example: Plan typescript workshop)_.
 ###### during